auth0/java-jwt/MIGRATION_GUIDE.md

 - Support for the ES256K algorithm has been removed, as it is disabled in Java 15+.
 The `Algorithm#ECDSA256K(ECDSAKeyProvider keyProvider)` and `Algorithm#ECDSA256K(ECPublicKey publicKey, ECPrivateKey privateKey)` methods have been removed.
 - `com.auth0.jwt.interfaces.Clock` has been removed.
 Instead, an implementation of `java.time.Clock` can be passed to the `BaseVerification` for testing purposes.
 - `com.auth0.jwt.impl.NullClaim` has been removed. `Claim#isNull` can be used to determine if a claim's value is `null`.
-- `com.auth0.jwt.impl.PublicClaims` was removed, and replaced by `com.auth0.jwt.StandardClaims` and `com.auth0.jwt.HeaderParams`.
+- `com.auth0.jwt.impl.PublicClaims` was removed, and replaced by `com.auth0.jwt.RegisteredClaims` and `com.auth0.jwt.HeaderParams`.
+- `com.auth0.jwt.interfaces.Verification#withAnyOfAudience` no longer provides a default implementation.

 ### Behavioral potentially breaking changes